TaashaTechnologies/Angular-5/README.md

 Here's what is in the Demo:

-* Angular scripts and TypeScript configuration are ready to be used.
+* Angular scripts and TypeScript configuration are ready to be used
 * A simple app component
 * Bootstrap for CSS